Security-Onion-Solutions/securityonion-docs/alerts.rst

         alert udp $HOME_NET any -> !$OVERACTIVE any (msg:"GPL SNMP public access udp"; content:"public"; fast_pattern:only; reference:bugtraq,2112; reference:bugtraq,4088; reference:bugtraq,4089; reference:cve,1999-0517; reference:cve,2002-0012; reference:cve,2002-0013; classtype:attempted-recon; sid:9001411; rev:1;)

 -  We also gave the alert a unique signature id (sid) by bumping it into the 90,000,000 range and set the revision to 1.
 -  Now that we have a signature that will generate alerts a little more selectively, we need to disable the original signature.
-Like above, we edit the disablesid.conf file and add:
+Like above, we edit the minion pillar and add the following to the ``idstools - sids - disabled`` section:

    ::

-          1:2101411
+          - 2101411

--  Update rules as shown in the :ref:`rules` section.
+-  Then run ``sudo salt-call state.highstate`` to update the config

 Threshold
 ---------